CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 * :math:`\alpha` is the composite good elasticity (``alpha`` parameter), :math:`1 - \alpha` is the surplus housing elasticity, and :math:`q_0` (``q0`` parameter) is the basic need in housing.
 * :math:`A(x)` is a (centered around one) location-specific amenity index (``precalculated_amenities`` parameter) and :math:`B^h(x)` is a (positive) location-specific disamenity index equal to one in formal sectors and smaller than one in informal sectors (``pockets`` and ``backyard_pockets`` parameters), to account for the negative externalities associated with living in such housing (such as eviction probability, etc.) [#fB]_.
 They are (calibrated) parameters.

-They are facing the following the following budget constraint (optimization under constraint):
+They are facing the following budget constraint (optimization under constraint):

 .. math::